atomiclaboratory/systems_immunology_course_2024/README.md

 # 🧬 **Systems Immunology Course**

 ## 📚 **Course Overview**
-Welcome to the **Systems Immunology** course!
+Welcome to the **Systems Immunology** course.
 This course offers a comprehensive exploration of Systems Immunology, blending foundational knowledge with advanced theoretical concepts and practical applications.
 Throughout the course, students will engage with cutting-edge research, collaborate on group projects, and gain hands-on experience in applying AI and machine learning techniques to immunological data.
 Our goal is to equip you with the skills and knowledge necessary to navigate and contribute to the rapidly evolving field of Systems Immunology.

 ## 📅 **Course Modules**